SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

    This is the very complex and leads to incompatible implementations, which should be avoided.

 Discussion
 ----------
+Having an optional, read-only parameter ``controlled_by`` (on Drivables/Writables) solves the issue, if all participants are defined within one secnode.
+On distributed systems, proxy modules for the controlled module must be generated on the SEC-Node of the controlling module.
+If that parameter is not an empty string, the module is to be treated like a Readable module.
+Otherwise it must name a module of the same sec-node.

+After discussing the consequences, an enum instead of a string is preferred, with a default value of 0:'self' meaning the module is not controlled by some other module.
+Other values should 'name' the potential controllers of this module.

 Decision
 --------

+Add "controlled_by" under "predefined parameters".

+``"controlled_by"``:

+   A drivable module indicates with this parameter, that it can be switched to be controlled from an other module.
+The datatype of such a parameter must be an enum.
+The keys must be names of modules or 'self'. 'self' indicates that the module is controlled by its own, and the value of slef must be 0.

+   The recommended mechanism is, that by changing the target of the controlling module or by calling its 'go' method, the module takes over control and sets the controlled_by parameter to its own name.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py